TalariaSoftware/ncmanager-help/committees/post-physically.md

 Not everyone in your neighborhood has easy access to the web or knows to check your neighborhood council's website.
-It is important to post your committee agendas in a public location, so that every one can remained informed about upcoming meetings.
+It is important to post your committee agendas in a public location, so that everyone can remain informed about upcoming meetings.

 BONC policy requires physically posting an agenda for all NC Committee